coderaiser/putout/packages/engine-runner/README.md

 ### `listStore`

-To save things as a list use `listStore`.
+To save things as a list without duplicates use `listStore`.
 Let's suppose you have such code:

 ```js